ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The URL to which a response can be posted.

 status (required, string):
 : The status of this challenge.
-Possible values are: "pending", "valid", and "invalid".
+Possible values are: "pending", "processing", "valid", and "invalid".

 validated (optional, string):
 : The time at which the server validated this challenge, encoded in the